CompareTheo/learningpython/docs/lesson-three.md

 - This will allow us to wholesale reuse this square function over and over again, but in our current script and in any future scripts we might write.

 ---
+### Libraries
+- A (software) library is a collection of modules that contain fuctions for use by other programs.
+- The [Python standard library](https://docs.python.org/3/library/) is a suite of modules that come with Python itself.
+- Many additional libraries are available from [PyPI](https://pypi.org/) the Python Package Index.
+- Two major take aways from this discussion are:
+  1. Python libraries allow you to extend the functionality of your scripts beyond that which is "standard" within the context of installed Python.
+You can use other people's code in your own scripts.
+  2. By writing our own functions, we can create custom libraries of our own to complete repetative (often challenging) tasks across many different coding projects we might be working on.

+- We are not going to spend a ton of time on Python libraries yet, but I wanted to make you aware that they exists.
+- I do not encourage the use of libraries yet, and will not provide an example of their use until we are sufficiently ready for their use.

+---
 ### Conditionals
 - Conditionals allow you, the programmer, to allow your program to make decisions.
 - Built within Python are a set of "operators" that are used to ask mathematical questions.
 (Different from mathamatical operators which perform an arethmetic function, these operators allow you to ask math based questions.)